g-lalevee/Apigee-Integration-Simple-GitHub-Pipeline/README.md

         - change `APIGEE_ENV` value by your Apigee environment name
         - change `TEST_HOST` value by the API hostname
         - change `SERVICE_ACCOUNT_TOKEN` value by the Google Cloud Service Account for Apigee Proxy to call Google API

+---
+**NOTE**

+In this sample, we replaced the folder with the name of the target environment (and containing its configuration) by a variable : it will be automatically replaced by the value of `APIGEE_CONFIG_ENV`

+---

 3. Save
 4. Commit, Push.. et voila!